jason-renaud/mechanic/README.md

 1) /cars/wheels
 2) /cars/wheels/{id}
-3) /cars/wheels/{id}/rotate/{rotate-id}
+3) /cars/wheels/{id}/rotate/{direction}
 4) /cars/wheels/{id}/replace

-\#1 will be mapped as an Item controller, \#2 will be mapped as a Collection controller, \#3 and \#4 do not match an Item or Collection pattern, so they will be named WheelController and WheelController0 (depending on which one if processed first in mechanic).
-If there was a third non-Item and non-Collection controller for wheels, it would be named WheelController1.
-Because these controllers are non-Item and non-Collection, they have to be extended to be used.
+\#1 will be mapped as an Item controller, \#2 will be mapped as a Collection controller, \#3 and \#4 do not match an Item or Collection pattern, so they will be named WheelRotatedirectionController and WheelReplaceController.
+Because these controllers are non-Item and non-Collection, they have to be extended to be of any use.
 See [here](#what-if-i-want-to-change-the-behavior-of-a-generated-controller) for more details on extending controllers.

 ##### Endpoint definitions